j3soon/Allegro5Template/README.md

   It can be used like videos after putting the library under your project folder.

+- If you play multiple BGMs or sound effects at the same time, the `al_play_sample` could fail.

+  You can either:

+  1. Set `RESERVED_SAMPLES` to a higher value.
+  2. Don't abort if `al_play_sample` fails.

 - Unable to find resources when open the executable file located in `...\bin\` directly.

   You can copy all used resources to the `...\bin` folder, since the executable file searches for the resources file located in the same folder.